These Gluten Free Date Bars with Almonds and Oats (Vegan) are nutty and sweet with subtle notes of caramel and a hint of vanilla.

 - 5g fat

 More Crumb Bars Recipes:

 - Cherry Cobbler Cheesecake Bars

 - Low Carb Fathead Blueberry Cobbler Bars

 Did you make this recipe?
 Please rate it and leave a comment below because I love hearing from you!
 You can also tag @anediblemosaic and #healthysweeteats on social media.
 To stay up-to-date FOLLOW ME on Instagram, Twitter, and Facebook.
 Xoxo, Faith

-Gluten Free Date Bars with Almonds and Oats (Paleo and Vegan)
+Gluten Free Date Bars with Almonds and Oats (Vegan)